 2 units of MA project, working with graduate committee chair and members

-Pass an oral qualifying examination for advancement to candidacy.
-Based on your work over one semester, your written statement and the proposal for your final project, the qualifying exams are held after completion of approximately 15 units of work.
+Pass an oral advancement to candidacy.
+Based on your work over one semester, your written statement and the proposal for your final project, the oral advancement to candidacy is held after completion of approximately 15 units of coursework.

 Final Exhibition of Works